riscv-software-src/riscof/docs/source/installation.rst

    .. tab:: Ubuntu

-      Ubuntu 17.10 and 18.04 by default come with python-3.6.9 which is sufficient for using riscv-config.
+      Ubuntu 17.10 and 18.04 by default come with Python 3.6.9 which is sufficient for using riscv-config.

-      If you are are Ubuntu 16.10 and 17.04 you can directly install python3.6 using the Universe repository
+      If you are are Ubuntu 16.10 and 17.04 you can directly install ``python3.6`` using the Universe
+      repository:

       .. code-block:: shell-session

         $ sudo apt-get install python3.6
         $ pip3 install --upgrade pip

-      If you are using Ubuntu 14.04 or 16.04 you need to get python3.6 from a Personal Package Archive (PPA)
+      If you are using Ubuntu 14.04 or 16.04 you need to get ``python3.6`` from a Personal Package Archive (PPA):

       .. code-block:: shell-session